-- “receives and considers reports from all faculty committees, councils, departments, divisions, administrative officers, schools, colleges, faculties and libraries” and takes “appropriate action thereon within the scope of its authority.”
+- to receive and consider reports from all faculty committees, councils, departments, divisions, schools, colleges, faculties and libraries, and other academic units, and administrative officers, and to take appropriate action thereon within the scope of this authority;

-- considers “matters of professional interest and faculty welfare” and makes “recommendations to the university president and other administrative officers concerned”, and
+- to consider matters of professional interest and faculty welfare and make recommendations to the University President and other administrative officers concerned;

-- proposes to the Board of Trustees “amendments or additions to the University Regulations for the government of the university.”
+- to propose to the Board of Trustees amendments or additions to the University Regulations for the government of the University…”

-Finally, “the university president may refer to the Senate any matter upon which the president feels it would be useful to have the advice of that body.”
+Finally, “the University president may refer to the Senate any matter upon which the University president feels it would be useful to have the advice of that body.”

 The Academic Senate is comprised of the following elected voting members: